-Discover what conservatory owners wish they had done differently, plus we reveal the common and costly mistakes you can avoid.
+We reveal the common and costly conservatory mistakes you should avoid.

 Buying a conservatory is a big investment of time and money, so you need to get it right.
 Here's how you can avoid making any mistakes that you'll later regret.

 Having spoken to hundreds of conservatory owners, we know how annoying it is if you make the wrong decision.
 From finding a new conservatory is so hot it’s uncomfortable to sit in, to discovering that you can't put your new furniture where you want to because of a restrictive layout.